kylepott/controls/primer.md

 ## 30 Second Overview
-To help the company understand compliance requirements and business impact, the following memo provides a baseline understanding of compliance and controls and an introductory strategy to build a modern compliance management system.
+The following memo provides a baseline understanding of compliance and controls and an introductory strategy to build a modern compliance management system.
+The anticipated outcome is an understanding of the mapping of contorls to risks and a system that hepls partners leverage compliance information in their decision-making.
 [![](https://img.youtube.com/vi/ivTr1ATo-1M/0.jpg)](https://www.youtube.com/watch?v=ivTr1ATo-1M)

 1. Compliance systems have both internal and external requirements